cpravetz/meteor-autoform/README.md

 because we use it to set up a form-specific validation context and to preserve input values when a "hot code push" happens.
 * `doc`: Required for an update form, and must have at least an `_id` property.
-Pass the current document object, retrieved with a call to `findOne()` for example.
+Pass the current document object, retrieved with a call to `findOneAsync()` for example.
 For an insert form, you can also use this attribute to pass an object that has default form values set (the same effect as setting a `value` attribute on each field within the form).
 * `validation`: Optional.
 See the "Fine Tuning Validation" section.